 Set the term parameter to something that signifies the targeting of the ad

-Google AdWords automatically sets this to the keyword (for paid search), provided that you have auto tagging enabled.
+Google AdWords automatically sets this to the keyword (for paid search), provided that you have auto-tagging enabled.
 Term is thus used to signify how the ad is targeted.
 We recommend to use it in the same way for all other traffic sources where you have targeting information.
-For Facebook for instance, this corresponds to the ad set name as targeting is set at the ad set level in Facebook.
+For Facebook, for instance, this corresponds to the ad set name as targeting is set at the ad set level in Facebook.
 For Twitter and LinkedIn ads, create a string based on Twitter or LinkedIn targeting parameters used for ad.
 For emails, use a term that describes the email list used.
 For example, “incomplete signups”.

 Set the content parameter to something that allows you to identify the individual ad

 This is usually something that is tied to the creative of the ad.
 Don’t worry if you use the same creative for two ads with different targeting.
 Then the content parameter can be the same for the two ads as the term parameter can be used to distinguish the traffic from the two different ads.
-Examples for the content parameter include “blue banner” or “all jeans 50%”.
+Examples of the content parameter include “blue banner” or “all jeans 50%”.

 Decide on a consistent way to handle the situation where you make changes to campaigns in the ads platform that impact the UTM tags